monix/monix/README.md

 See **[monifu-sample](https://github.com/monifu/monifu-sample)** for
 a project exemplifying Monifu used both on the server and on the client.

-The packages are published on Maven Central.
+### Compatibility

 Currently compiled for  *Scala 2.10.x*, *2.11.x* and *Scala.js 0.6.x*.
 Monifu's compatibility extends to the latest 2 major Scala versions and to the latest major Scala.js version.
-In other words support for *Scala 2.10.x* will be kept for as long as possible, but you should not rely on it after Scala 2.12 is out.
+In other words support for *Scala 2.10.x* will be kept for as long as possible, but you should not rely on continued support long after Scala 2.12 is out.

+### Dependencies

+The packages are published on Maven Central.

 - Current stable release is: `1.0-RC2`

-### For the JVM
+#### For the JVM

 ```scala
 libraryDependencies += "org.monifu" %% "monifu" % "1.0-RC2"
 ```

-### For targeting Javascript runtimes with Scala.js
+#### For targeting Javascript runtimes with Scala.js

 ```scala
 libraryDependencies += "org.monifu" %%% "monifu" % "1.0-RC2"